adrelanos/scurl/README.md

 Simple wrapper called scurl, that adds "--tlsv1 --proto =https" in front of all invocations of "curl" when running "scurl".

+For better security/usability.

+Safe to remove if you are not using this.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)

 # Manual Page #